Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 What Is an Anger Thermometer – And Why Does It Work?

-An anger thermometer is a simple, evidence-based tool that helps children track their emotional state and take action before anger explodes.
-It works like a colour-coded scale, from green (calm) to red (overwhelmed), helping children understand and manage their feelings early – rather than after an outburst has already happened.
+An anger thermometer is a simple, evidence-based anger management tool that helps children track their emotional state and take action before anger explodes.
+It works like a colour-coded visual scale, from the green zone (calm) to the red zone (overwhelmed), helping children identify feelings and support emotional regulation early, rather than after an outburst has already happened.

-As a clinical child psychologist with over 20 years of experience – and as Clinical Director of Everlief, one of the UK’s largest child psychology clinics – I’ve used this tool with hundreds of families.
-Time and again, I’ve seen the positive impact it has when used in a thoughtful, personalised way.
+As a clinical child psychologist with over 20 years of experience and Clinical Director of Everlief, one of the UK’s largest child psychology clinics, I’ve used this tool with a huge number of families.
+When it’s introduced thoughtfully and personalised to the child, I’ve seen it make a real difference – children who use it regularly tend to have fewer outbursts, and start to feel more in control of their own emotions.

 Why Visuals Work Better Than Words

 Children – especially those who are neurodivergent – often struggle to explain their emotions.
-But they can usually point to how they feel in their bodies.
-The anger thermometer helps them connect those physical cues to what’s going on emotionally, and shows them they have options.
+But they can often point to how they feel in their bodies – the physical sensations that come with rising anger.
+The anger thermometer helps them connect those cues to what’s going on emotionally, building body awareness and showing them they have options.
+This process of labelling emotions – putting words to physical feelings – is one of the key reasons the tool works so well.

 The key is recognising the yellow zone – the early signs like clenched fists, a racing heart, or “buzzy” energy.
+These are anger warning signs that anger symptoms are building.
 Once they can name those signals, children are far more likely to choose calming actions before things escalate into the red zone.

 How to Use Your Anger Thermometer at Home

 You don’t need to create your own.
-I’ve designed a free printable anger thermometer PDF template that includes a ready-made chart, calming strategy prompts, and guidance to personalise it for your child.
+I’ve designed a free printable anger thermometer PDF template that includes a ready-made chart, and guidance to personalise it for your child.

 Use It During a Calm Moment